Israel orders evacuations as it widens offensive but Palestinians are running out of places to go | Law-Order

 Israel says it targets Hamas operatives, not civilians, and blames civilian casualties on the militants, accusing them of operating in residential neighbourhoods.
 Still, it does not provide accounting for its targets in individual strikes.

-In addition to leaflets dropped over Gaza, the military has used phone calls and radio and TV broadcasts to urge people to leave specific areas.

 Israel claims to have killed thousands of militants, without providing evidence.
-Israel says at least 81 of its soldiers have been killed.
+The military says at least 81 of its soldiers have been killed.

 US PRESSURE The US is pressing Israel to avoid more mass displacements and civilian deaths, a message underscored by Vice President Kamala Harris during a visit to the region.
 She also said the US would not allow the forced relocation of Palestinians out of Gaza or the occupied West Bank, or the redrawing of Gaza's borders.